qiboteam/qibocal/doc/source/tutorials/calibration.rst

             relaxation_time: 100_000
             nshots: 1024

-in this particular case we are fixing the duration of the pulse to be 40 ns and we peform a sweep in the drive amplitude to find the correct value.
-Experimentally we expect a sinusoidal behavior.
+In this particular case we are fixing the duration of the pulse to be 40 ns and we perform a sweep in the drive amplitude to find the correct value.
+The :math:`\pi` corresponds to first half period of the oscillation.

 PUT PLOT HERE